replicatedhq/kURL/addons/registry/2.7.1/README.md

 All access to the registry requires authentication with [basic auth](https://docs.docker.com/registry/deploying/#native-basic-auth).
 A new user/password is generated and placed in a secret in the default namespace to be used as an imagePullSecret by Pods.
 The user has push/pull access to all repos in the registry.

+## Options

+By default it is not possible to push to the registry from remote hosts.
+Use the `registry-publish-port=<port>` flag to configure the registry to listen on a NodePort.